devorahst/DragonflyProject/README.md

 # DragonflyProject
-1. Get the data :) Good luck
+1. Get the data :) Good luck (Description on how and where to get data) and why we can't upload it
+2. Get your environment (James'll figure it out)
-2. Trim the data
+3. Trim the data go to trim_data directory
+4. Run the assembly go to assembly directory
+5. [Create] (/create_figure2) figure 2 <create_figure2>
+6. Create